-The following image is from CINAHL.
+The following image is from CINAHL and shows the Peer Reviewed check box below the publication field.
 The Peer Reviewed check box may be in a slightly different place in the limit section of other databases.
 Not all databases provide the option to limit a search to peer reviewed articles.

 Search Tip: Be sure to put quotations marks around phrases to make search results more specific.